PedroHenr1que/Flixorama/README.md

-Here's the revised version of the text with some grammar corrections:

 # Flixorama

 * Flixorama is a producer-consumer application that simulates the notification of a streaming service based on your country and favorite content genres.
 * It utilizes the Fanout and Headers Exchange.
-The Fanout sends the message to the audit consumer and the Headers Exchange sends the message to the clients.
+The Fanout sends the message to the audit consumer and to the Headers Exchange, than the headers exhcange sends the message to the clients.

 ## Requirements
 * Docker